nerdishbynature/git2go-faq-web/_posts/2015-11-14-how-to-push-pull.markdown

 ## Steps

-1. Tap the "History"-tab in the TabBar
+1. Tap the "Commits"-tab in the TabBar
 2. When you see the list of commits, simply pull the list down to refresh.
 3. Git2Go will now pull in any changes that might have happened since your last pull.
 4. Afterwards all commits you have made on your iOS device are pushed to the remote.